LIBOR is phasing out. What does that mean for investors?

 LIBOR represents the cost of short-term, unsecured, wholesale borrowing by large banks.
 It is a widely used floating-rate benchmark index, making it a critical component of the financial system.
 It is used as a reference rate in a broad spectrum of products ranging from residential mortgages to corporate bonds to derivatives, underpinning trillions of dollars of financial contracts.

 LIBOR is regulated by the UK Financial Conduct Authority (FCA) and administered by the ICE Benchmark Administration (IBA).
-It is currently calculated for five currencies (U.S. dollar, pound sterling, euro, Swiss franc and Japanese yen) and seven tenors (overnight, 1 week, 1 month, 2 months, 3 months, 6 months and 12 months).
-That means 35 individual rates (one for each currency/tenor combination) are published every London business day.
+Prior to 2021 year end, LIBOR was calculated for five currencies (U.S. dollar, pound sterling, euro, Swiss franc and Japanese yen) and seven tenors (overnight, 1 week, 1 month, 2 months, 3 months, 6 months and 12 months).
+That meant 35 individual rates (one for each currency/tenor combination) are published every London business day.

 Why is LIBOR being retired?